Batman: Arkham City: Release

 Batman: Arkham City was released in North America on October 18, 2011, for Xbox 360 and PlayStation 3, followed on October 19 in Australia and October 21 in Europe.
 Australian retailers EB Games and Game broke the official release date two days early, selling the game on October 17.
 The Windows version had been scheduled for simultaneous release with other versions, but in September 2011, its release was pushed back to November 18 without explanation.
 Alongside its PC launch, the game was also released digitally on the OnLive, Origin, and Steam platforms.
-A Game of the Year edition was released on May 29, 2012, in the United States and Canada, and on September 7, 2012, in Europe, Australia, and other territories on PlayStation 3 and Xbox 360, except the United Kingdom where its scheduled release was pushed back to November 2, 2012.
+A "Game of the Year Edition" was released on May 29, 2012, in the United States and Canada, and on September 7, 2012, in Europe, Australia, and other territories on PlayStation 3 and Xbox 360, except the United Kingdom where its scheduled release was pushed back to November 2, 2012.

 A spin-off game titled Batman: Arkham City Lockdown was developed by NetherRealm Studios for iOS and was released on December 7, 2011.
 Taking place before Arkham City, the game sees players using touchscreen controls to fight enemies one-on-one, including villains such as Two-Face, Solomon Grundy, Joker, and the mercenary Deathstroke.
 Defeating enemies earns points that can be used to upgrade Batman's stats or unlock gadgets or costumes.

-The Wii U version of Arkham City was released on November 18, 2012, alongside the console's launch in North America.
-Titled Batman: Arkham City – Armored Edition, the release contains all of the available content from previous releases — plus a Battle Armored Tech mode, GamePad support, and other additions.
-The Wii U version was developed by Warner Bros.
-Studios in Montréal and Burbank.
-The Game of the Year edition was developed for OS X by Feral Interactive and released on December 13, 2012.